Target level of study

 24h

-This course provides a no-obligation introduction to scientific image processing, in the context of both physics and the medical sciences.
+This course provides an introduction to scientific image processing, with no prerequisites, in the context of physics and medical sciences.

-Starting with the basics of digital image coding, we will introduce the main techniques for improving the quality of image data, and then extracting quantitative data.
-Deconvolutions, denoising, then thresholding, segmentations, Fourier transforms and wavelets will be on the program.
+Starting with the basics of digital image coding, we will introduce the main techniques aimed first at improving image data quality, then at extracting quantitative data.
+Deconvolution, denoising, thresholding, segmentation, Fourier transforms, and wavelets will be covered.

 We will conclude with the specific problems posed by image sequences (films) or 3D images such as MRI data in a medical context.